 Lengthy commutes in the worst of British weather will become a distant memory.
 In this way, employees who work remotely can immediately enjoy a better work/life balance.
 All the time they used to spend in the car, on a train or on a bus can instead be spent at home, with the family, or pursuing other hobbies or interests.

 Plus, remote workers can tailor their working environment to suit their specific tastes and needs.
 No more arguments overheating and open windows.
 No more squabbles over whose turn it is to make the tea.
 Petty disputes and office politics may become a thing of the past.
-And if they work best to music, they can create their own work playlist without disturbing or annoying anyone else.
+And if they work best for music, they can create their own work playlist without disturbing or annoying anyone else.

 Remote working is just one of the many themes we explore in our Essential Guide to Wellbeing in the Workplace whitepaper.
 Here you’ll find dozens of ideas that will help you make your people happier, and your business more productive.
 Download your copy for free here.

 Remote Working Made Easy